A Beginner’s Guide to Crafting Title Tags and Meta Descriptions that Get Clicks

-Title tags and descriptions tell search engines and users what your site is about.
-They describe the content on each page of your website and explain how it relates to a user’s search query.
-And, when used properly, they can act as a “hook” of your advertising in the search engine results.
+Title Tags and Meta Descriptions let search engines and users know what your website is about.
+They describe the content of each page, detailing how that relates to a user’s search query.
+They can act as a significant “hook” on the search engine results page.

 Let’s get started.

-The title tag is the title element of a web page that summarises the content found on a page.
+The Title Tag is the title element of a web page that summarises the content found on a page.
 It will appear in three key places: browsers, search engine results pages, and external sites such as Facebook or Twitter.
 We’ll look at examples of Title Tags later.

 There’s one important thing to keep in mind.
-Search engines expect to find the relevant keywords and phrases that describe what that page is about.
+Search engines expect a titles tag to include relevant keywords and phrases that describe what that page is about.
 So if the title you create is not relevant for the page, Google can choose to show a different title instead.
 You don’t want that to happen.
 Why?
-Because title tags are a great opportunity to attract prospects to click through to your site so make sure it gives an accurate, concise and compelling summary of what that page is about.
+Because Title Tags are a great opportunity to attract prospects to click through to your site so make sure it gives an accurate, concise and compelling summary of what that page is about.

 Here’s how the code looks: